syncfusion-content/blazor-docs/blazor/sankey/nodes.md

 ```

-In this example, we define multiple nodes representing different categories such as gender, device types, and age groups.
+In this example, we define multiple nodes representing different categories such as source, energy types, and usage groups.

 ![Blazor Sankey Node Customization](images/nodes/sankey-node-basic.png)